CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 /// type=MS, answer=[3,4]

-What are the types of placeholders that can be used to prepare and execute an SQL statement?
+Which types of placeholders are supported by the prepared statement?

 - DSN parameters